 In order to provide for the necessity of an element of risk, all reimbursement credits must be claimed in the year in which they are incurred or within 12 months of the plan year.

 Eligibility is maintained with respect to medical expenses, employees, and dependents.

 No allowance is made for cash payments in respect of unused reimbursement credits.

-Try downloading our guide below for further insight into the Health Spending Account and how it can benefit your clients.
+Download our guide below for further insight into a Health Spending Account and how it can benefit your clients: